Titanium Cookware, Demystified

 - True titanium shows up in ultralight backpacking pots (e.g., Snow Peak); great for weight savings, not for even heat indoors.

-- Top pick, overall value: a titanium-reinforced nonstick skillet from a reputable brand—see our 2025 picks.
+- Top pick: a titanium-reinforced nonstick skillet from a reputable brand — see our 2025 picks.

 - Care key: medium heat, fat in the pan, and non-abrasive tools for long life.